 - Data handlers must process personal information in an appropriate manner in relation to the purposes for which personal information is to be processed, as well as refrain from using any personal information for any reason other than these purposes.

-- Data handlers must ensure that all personal information in their possession is complete, accurate, and up to date to the extent necessary for the purposes in which said information was collected.
+- Data handlers must ensure that all personal information in their possession is complete, accurate, and up to date to the extent necessary for the purposes for which said information was collected.

 - Data handlers are responsible for handling personal information in a manner that is both safe and in accordance with the method used for data processing, the type of personal data that is being collected, while also taking into account the potential severity and risks that could be posed to data subjects as a result of data collection.

 - Data handlers must process the personal information of data subjects in a manner that minimizes the risks of potentially infringing on the privacy of said data subjects.
-If it is possible for data handlers to fulfill the purposes of collecting personal information through the means of pseudonymized or anonymized personal data, data handlers are required process personal data through anonymization whenever possible, and through pseudonymization if it is impossible to fulfil the purposes of collecting personal information through anonymization.
+If it is possible for data handlers to fulfill the purposes of collecting personal information through the means of pseudonymized or anonymized personal data, data handlers are required to process personal data through anonymization whenever possible, and through pseudonymization, if it is impossible to fulfill the purposes of collecting personal information through anonymization.

 - Data handlers are charged with obtaining the trust of data subjects by both observing and performing the responsibilities and duties outlined in the PIPA and other related South Korean legal statutes.

 What are the rights of South Korean citizens under the PIPA?

 Under the PIPA, there are a bevy of personal data rights that are afforded to South Korean citizens.
 These various legal rights include: